Home Run Derby (1960 TV series): Prizes

+Cancellation

 Scott's play-by-play and interviewing style was not very different from many of the announcers of that era (straightforward and upbeat).
 Scott died on July 13, 1960, from a heart attack at the age of 45; in the wake of his death, the producers decided not to replace him and instead canceled the show.

-(Benjamin Stoloff, the series director, died September 8 of the same year.)
+Benjamin Stoloff, the series director, died September 8 of the same year.

-ESPN revival

-In 2003 and 2004, the Major League Baseball Players Association held similar contests at Cashman Field in Las Vegas, Nevada.
-The contests were held just before spring training, consisted of eight-man elimination tournaments, and were televised on ESPN.
-The contests lasted for only five innings.

 Episode status

 The original series is intact, having been rerun on ESPN from December 17 to 28, 1988, and July 10 to October 28, 1989.
 Its rights now belong to MGM Television.
 The series proved popular and was credited in part with the establishment of a classic sports network which would eventually become ESPN Classic.

 ESPN Classic ran the program in primetime in September and November 2009 after a 2-year hiatus, and still occasionally carried episodes in middays thereafter.
 In later years the intro, as well as some comments at the close of the show, were narrated by former Los Angeles Dodgers announcer Ross Porter.

 In the summer of 2007, MGM Home Entertainment (with distribution by 20th Century Fox Home Entertainment) released the complete series on DVD in three volumes.
 The complete series is also available on the iTunes Store.